Extremal eigenvalues of local Hamiltonians: Optimality

 \subsection{Acknowledgements}

 We would like to thank Oded Regev for the key idea behind the proof of Lemma \ref{lem:quantum1}.
 This work was initiated at the BIRS workshop 15w5098, ``Hypercontractivity and Log Sobolev Inequalities in Quantum Information Theory''.
 We would like to thank BIRS and the Banff Centre for their hospitality.
 AM was supported by the UK EPSRC under Early Career Fellowship EP/L021005/1.
 AWH was funded by NSF grants CCF-1111382 and CCF-1452616 and ARO contract W911NF-12-1-0486.
+No new data were created during this study.